 FIN: Fin means “fair or white,” and is of Irish origin.
 Fin is a variation of Finn, which according to nameberry, is “the greatest hero of Irish mythology, Finn MacCool (aka Fionn mac Cuumhaill), an intrepid warrior with mystical supernatural powers, noted as well for his wisdom and generosity.”

 GRAY: The name Gray comes from the color gray and means “the son of the bailiff.”
 This name is derived from the name Grayson, and it is sometimes spelled “Grey.”
 The name Gray is very low on the popularity charts.
 However, we may see an increase since Christian Grey was created for the popular movie “Fifty Shades of Grey.”

 NIGHT: The name Night comes from the director M. Night Shyamalan.
 This name is definitely for you if you are dark & mysterious.
 This name is unisex and is not heard of very often in boys or girls.

 JASPER: Jasper is of Persian origin and means “bringer of treasure.”
 You may have heard this name for the first time in the Twilight movies or books, where one of the vampires holds the name Jasper very well.
 One of my nephews is named Jasper, and it’s so easy to get used to if you’re on the fence about it.

 KOA: Koa is a Hawaiian name meaning “warrior.”
-Koa is also a name of a native tree in Hawaii, and the wood from Koa trees are the most popular for making surf boards.
+Koa is also the name of a native tree in Hawaii, and the wood from Koa trees are the most popular for making surfboards.
 I wanted to give my son a cool sounding Hawaiian name like this one, but my fiance wasn’t for it.

-Click here for a list of popular baby names form the past decade.
+Click here for a list of popular baby names from the past decade.